Why you might want to talk

-It’s quite possible that your relative knows they are not coping as well as they did in the past but they might be struggling to come to terms with losing their independence and trying to hold on to what they have left.
+You may notice that your friend or relative seems to be struggling with everyday tasks - such as getting washed and dressed, cooking or cleaning - or they might be finding it difficult to get around inside their home.
+It’s quite possible that they know they're not coping as well as they did in the past.
+But they might be struggling to come to terms with losing their independence and trying to hold on to what they have left.
 Be aware that:

 - your concern could be mistaken for criticism

 - help with washing and dressing can feel like an invasion of privacy and a loss of dignity